liquity/dev/README.md

 - Recovery mode is active: TCR < 150%
 - 110% <= trove ICR < TCR
-- trove debt > CLV in Stability Pool
+- trove debt > LUSD in Stability Pool

 In this case, a partial offset occurs: the entire LUSD in the Stability Pool is offset with an equal amount of the trove's debt, which is only a fraction of its total debt.
 A corresponding fraction of the trove's collateral is liquidated (sent to the Stability Pool).